What happens during catholic mass

 APOSTLE’S CREED (used with the holy rosary) I believe in God, the Father Almighty, Creator of heaven and earth; and in Jesus Christ, His only Son, our Lord; who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died, and was buried.

-You might be interested: What is difference between catholic and christian
+You might be interested: Difference between catholic and anglican

 What is the first part of the Catholic Mass called?